catly1/TwinTales/README.md

-This is a platform game
+This is a platformer game